tubetraveller/deep_learning_ecg/README.md

 ## Conclusion
 This project demonstrates the potential of combining data preprocessing techniques with explainable AI methods to enhance the interpretability of deep learning models for medical applications.
 By aligning ECG signals to cardiac phases and analyzing model predictions with SHAP, the approach provides both high performance and actionable insights for physicians.

-## Personal Contribution
+## Contributions
-This repository presents an extract from team project I was working on, highlighting my individual contributions to the overall effort.
-In particular, I designed and implemented the ECG preprocessing pipeline for phase alignment, the oversampling and data augmentation for class imbalance,  developed the Residual 1D-CNN model architecture, and led the interpretability analysis using SHAP to uncover the most influential cardiac-cycle features.
+The original work on this project began as a joint capstone.
+This repository represents only my individual contributions and ideas:
+- Designed and implemented the ECG preprocessing pipeline, including phase alignment.
+- Implemented oversampling and data augmentation strategies to address class imbalance.
+- Developed and optimized the Residual 1D-CNN model architecture.
+- Led interpretability analysis using SHAP to identify the most influential cardiac-cycle features.

 ## License
 This project is licensed under the MIT License.